BilKoChal/BilKos-PC/README.md

 - **Detailed Pokemon Viewer**: Click any Pokemon to see Stats, Moves, EXP, and Status.
 - **Accurate Visuals**: Uses Generation 1 specific sprites (magnified pixel-art style) with corrected Internal-to-Dex ID mapping.
 - **Inventory Management**: View Bag items and PC items.
-- **Party Analysis**: Visualizes stats and sprites of your current team.
+- **Party Analysis**: Visualizes stats and sprites of your current team with a new modern Grid layout.
 - **Secure**: Runs entirely in the browser using the FileReader API.
 No data is sent to any server.

 ## Deployment Instructions